selenide/selenide/_posts/2014-08-25-selenide-usage-notes.md

 ### One way to work with customized Bootstrap HTML elements

+Tests often get complicated when you need to test customized HTML controls with complex logic.

-For example Bootstrap's dropdown elements are represented via set of HTML elements.
+For example, Bootstrap's dropdown elements are represented via set of HTML elements.
 In common:

  ```html
   <div class="dropdown">